Mosquito Management for Landscapes and Backyards

 Garlic makes a powerful natural mosquito repellent.
 The bulbs contain an amino acid that converts to a substance called allicin when crushed, blended or chopped.
 The characteristic odor released during this process has powerful natural mosquito repellent properties.
 SavATree’s Organic Mosquito treatment uses a process that enhances the enzyme action occurring when garlic is crushed in order to improve the natural mosquito repellent properties of the juice.

-When this organic mosquito repellent is absorbed by a plant, biochemical changes take place in its foliage that cause it to repel mosquitos.
+When this organic mosquito repellent is absorbed by a plant, biochemical changes take place in its foliage that cause it to repel mosquitoes.
 Basically, plants are given a long-lasting case of garlic breath that forces insects to move on.
 Remarkably, the mosquito management treatment is odorless to humans within minutes of application.
-The treatment repels mosquitos for up to 30 days.
+The treatment repels mosquitoes for up to 30 days.

 Mosquito Treatment (Synthetic Organic)

 For property owners requiring a longer term, more comprehensive mosquito repellent the Synthetic Organic Mosquito Treatment is the perfect choice.
 This treatment provides residual control for up to 2 months, and has the added benefit of also killing ants, spiders and other pests.